-Search also comes in handy when you’re looking for files—Asana integrates with Box, Dropbox, and Google Drive to make add attachments seamless, although you can always upload files from your computer.
+Search also comes in handy when you’re looking for files.
+Asana integrates with Box, Dropbox, and Google Drive to make adding attachments seamless, although you can always upload files from your computer.

 You could set up this three-part workflow as a template in Asana, so it’s automatically added to each new project you create.
 As you can imagine, this small change can provide serious gains over time.

 Asana integrates with Hubstaff

 , so your team members can track their time on specific tasks and projects.